Specialist Property Option Agreement Legal Advice

 Your solicitor will be able to advise you on the terms of the agreement you are considering, but you may want to take financial advice as to whether the deal is right for your situation.

-The importance of using a specialist Purchase Lease Option Solicitor
+The importance of using specialist Purchase Lease Option Solicitors

 What’s more, you will find some solicitors strongly advise vendors not to get involved in these kind of deals – sometimes because the vendor is vulnerable and doesn’t perhaps understand what they are getting into, but often because the solicitor themselves simply doesn’t understand how purchase lease options can work for both parties.